Spy Hunter PSVita First Impressions.

 Spy Hunter still has the trademarked automatically changing car form from racer to boat to buggy etc.

-Spy Hunter’s origins go all the way back to 1983 and have pretty much been on just about every 8bit and 16bit available.
+Spy Hunter’s origins go all the way back to 1983 and have pretty much been on just about every 8-bit and 16-bit available.

 The Amiga version was a bit different as this was an unofficial game called Major Motion.

-The game was released in 1983 and up to 1988, it got lots of ports (mostly on 8bit) and here is a screenshot of the now 30-year-old classic which i am certain will make a lot of you guys feel really old.
+The game was released in 1983 and up to 1988, it has lots of ports (mostly on 8bit) and here is a screenshot of the now 30-year-old classic which i am certain will make a lot of you guys feel really old.

-A reboot of the series called just Spy Hunter, Spy Hunter II and Spy Hunter: Nowhere to run, all games were released on the PlayStation 2 and the first two games were awesome, the third game not so much.
+A reboot of the series called Just Spy Hunter, Spy Hunter II and Spy Hunter: Nowhere to Run, all games were released on the PlayStation 2 and the first two games were awesome, the third game not so much.

-The original music score in the Spy Hunter games has been the same and it’s the famous Peter Gunn track that we all love.
+The original music score in the Spy Hunter games has been the same and it’s the famous Peter Gunn track we all love.

 The game has power-ups and all old Spy Hunter fans will recognize some of them: